MicrosoftDocs/msteams-docs/msteams-platform/toolkit/Teams-Toolkit-CLI.md

 ## Supported commands

-The following table lists the supported commands to help developers build and manage Microsoft Teams applications:
+The following table lists the supported commands to help developers build and manage Teams applications:

 | Command | Description |
 |----------------|-------------|